Wolverine971/9takes/src/blog/enneagram/enneagram-communication-tips.md

 Type 6s are loyal, responsible, and anxious.
 They have a strong desire for security and often value trust and loyalty in relationships.
 However, their focus on security can sometimes lead to a sense of fear and anxiety, which can make it challenging to communicate with them.

+**Building Trust with Type 6s**: Establish trust through consistent communication and actions that prove reliability.
+Show Type 6s that you are dependable and supportive, reinforcing trust over time with your consistency.

+**Managing Anxiety for Type 6s**: Address Type 6s' concerns with empathy, offering reassurance while taking their worries seriously.
+Provide clear information and support to help mitigate their anxiety, emphasizing stability and security in your responses.

 - Provide reassurance and support.
 - Be consistent and reliable in your communication.
 - Avoid being overly critical or dismissive of their fears and concerns.